 Choosing A DRIP

-Dividend Reinvestment Plans (DRIPs), offered by about 1000 companies and closed-end funds, are programs which allow current shareholders to purchase stock directly from the company, bypassing the broker and brokerage commissions.
+Dividend Reinvestment Plans (DRIPs) are programs which allow current shareholders to purchase stock directly from the company, bypassing the broker and brokerage commissions.
 Investors purchase shares with dividends that the company reinvests for them in additional shares.
 Most DRIPs also permit investors to make voluntary cash payments directly into the plans to purchase shares.

 DRIPs have many attractions for individual investors:

-More than 100 companies have DRIPs which permit participants to purchase stock at discounts to prevailing market prices.
-These discounts are usually 3 to 5 percent and may be as high as 10 percent.
+• A number of companies have DRIPs which periodically permit participants to purchase stock at discounts to prevailing market prices.
+These discounts are usually 3 to 5 percent.

-Most DRIPs permit investors to send optional cash payments (OCPs), in many cases for as little as $10, directly to the company to purchase additional shares.
+• Most DRIPs permit investors to send optional cash payments (OCPs), in many cases for as little as $25 to $50, directly to the company to purchase additional shares.
 If your investment isn’t enough to purchase a whole share, the company will purchase a fractional share, and the fractional share is entitled to that fractional part of the dividend.
 OCP gives small investors the ability to buy attractive blue-chip stocks when they otherwise might not be able to afford them.